hapijs/hapi/docs/Reference.md

     - always called
     - the `request` object passed to the extension functions is decorated with the `request.setUrl(url)` and `request.setMethod(verb)` methods.
 Calls to these methods will impact how the request is routed and can be used for rewrite rules.
+    - `request.route` is not yet populated as the router only looks at the request after this point.
 - Lookup route using request path
 - Parse cookies
 - **`'onPreAuth'`** extension point